- Writing Support

 Frequently Asked Questions

-- First-year students in LSA, Art & Design, Kinesiology, Music, and Nursing are required to complete the First-Year DSP.
+- First-year students in LSA, Art & Design, Kinesiology, Music, Nursing, and Ross School of Business are required to complete the First-Year DSP.

 - First-year students in LSA Honors and Engineering are exempt from the First-Year DSP.